 Michael Meigs established AustinLiveTheatre.com, now CTXLiveTheatre.com, in June, 2008.
-He has written more than 700 reviews of live narrative theatre produced in Central Texas and published another 200 written by colleagues.
-He extended the site's area of coverage first to San Antonio and later to theatres within an area bounded additionally by Kerrville, Fredericksburg, Waco, Bryan-College Station, and Brenham.
+He has written more than 800 reviews of live narrative theatre produced in Central Texas and has published another 400 written by colleagues.
+He extended the site's area of coverage first to San Antonio and later to theatres within an area bounded by Waco, Bryan-College Station, Brenham, Corpus Christi, Kerrville, and Fredericksburg.

-Michael Meigs graduated from Vanderbilt University in Spanish literature with a minor in drama and earned a master's degree from the University of Kansas in international drama (comparative literature and technical theatre studies).
-A career with the U.S. Foreign Service took him, his wife Karen and their two children to Africa, South America, the Mediterranean, Europe and the Caribbean.
+Michael graduated from Vanderbilt University in Spanish literature with a minor in drama and earned a master's degree from the University of Kansas in international drama (comparative literature and technical theatre studies).
+A career with the U.S. Foreign Service took him, his wife Karen, and their two children to Africa, South America, the Mediterranean, Europe and the Caribbean.
 Along the way he earned additional graduate degrees in business, economics and national security studies.

 His foreign languages are French, Spanish, German, Swedish, Portuguese and Italian.
 He is a member of the Swedish Translators in North America (STiNA) and the UK-based Swedish-English Language Translators Association (SELTA).
 The Scandinavian-American Foundation awarded him its 32nd annual translation prize in 2011 for Lars Gustafsson's The Dean.
 In October 2013 Other Press published his translation from Swedish of Gabi Gleichmann's The Elixir of Immortality.
 Amazon Crossing, a subsidiary of Amazon.com, publishedhis translations of 2018 Spanish thriller The Dark Circus by Ana Ballabriga and David Zaplana and two novels by Delores Redondo.
 The American Translators Association awarded his translation of Redondo's All This I Will Give to You the 2020 Lewis Galantière literary translation award, and the Queen Sofia Institute put his translation of her The North Face of the Heart on the short list for the 2022 Queen Sofia Prize.
 He translated the first two novels of a popular historical trilogy by German writer Carina Bomann The Inheritance of Lion Hall (2021) and Matilda's Secret (2022) for Amazon Crossing.

 [photo: Steve Rogers]